A Thurston compactification of the space of stability conditions: The A2 case

 \subsection{Gromov coordinates}

-Let $\tau$ be a stability condition of type A. Since the three positive real numbers $m_\tau(P_1)$, $m_\tau(P_2)$, and $m_\tau(X)$ satisfy the triangle inequalities, there exist non-negative real numbers $x$, $y$, $z$ such that
+Let $\tau$ be a stability condition of type I. Since the three positive real numbers $m_\tau(P_1)$, $m_\tau(P_2)$, and $m_\tau(X)$ satisfy the triangle inequalities, there exist non-negative real numbers $x$, $y$, $z$ such that

 We call the $x$, $y$, $z$, the \emph{Gromov coordinates} of $\tau$.
-Note that if $\tau$ is non-degenerate, then the Gromov coordinates are all positive.
-Otherwise, one of the coordinates is zero.
+Note that if $\tau$ is off-the-wall, then the Gromov coordinates are all positive.
+In the closure \(\Lambda\), one of the coordinates may be zero.
 Two of the coordinates cannot be zero.